by Nataliia Vasylyna | March 24, 2011 5:00 am

 Zombies test software according to the predetermined requirements and don’t really care whether they are relevant or not.
 The most important for them is to cover all necessary test cases and report all the defects.
 They do not want to analyze bugs and possible causes of their appearance.

 Zombie testers see no reason to change established methods if they still work.
 They do not try to find alternatives or more efficient tools.
-Moreover, they would protect established methods as passionately as they can and withstand all other testers who try to change radically the processes they are accustomed to.
+Moreover, they would protect established methods as passionately as possible and withstand all other testers who try to change radically the processes they are accustomed to.

 When it comes to guru testers who write books, zombie testers accept their opinion like ultimate truth as well, forgetting about the ever-changing digital world.
-The ideas, mentioned in books, may be not relevant anymore.
+The ideas mentioned in books, maybe not relevant anymore.
 But zombies do not think about it.

-Once a script is written, a zombie has time to turn off thinking and just observe the flow of tests being executed.
+Once a script is written, a zombie has time to turn off the thinking and observe the flow of tests being executed.
 Somehow, it is similar to watching TV.
 Each test that comes up with the “passed” status comforts a zombie and brings a kind of relief.
 There is no motivation to check something manually or examine this or that functionality more deeply.
 Zombie testers do not like to question the integrity of automated testing and usually try not to perform more actions than clicking a button to launch the script.

 Zombie testers are really proud of the rigorous reports they have made.
 They consider them as the main outcomes of the work done.
 They pay attention to every word they have written, and they are waiting for the praise.
 But managers care not only about the documentation.
 They appreciate more the bugs found, as it is a key purpose of a tester.